hemantksingh/messup-learn/Data Science and ML/Big Data.md

 Hadoop type big data clusters on demand, require cluster management.

+### Dataform (part of Google Cloud)

+Cloud data warehousing is changing the way companies approach data management and analytics.
+Cloud warehouses which store and process data cost effectively means more and more companies are moving away [from an ETL approach and towards an ELT approach](https://dataform.co/etl-vs-elt) for managing analytical data.
+[Dataform](https://dataform.co/pricing) helps in converting captured data to curated data in your data warehouse.

 ### Goolge BigQuery

 Google's fully managed, serverless data warehouse that scales with your storage and computing power needs.